jstloyal/Ruby_Capstone/README.md

 - clone the project and add the file or files to be linted in the project directory.
 - excecute the main.rb file inside bin/main.
-- Specify the path to the file when prompted.
+- Specify the path to the file when prompted (lib/my_test.rb for example).
 - The ruby file will run only if the path given is correct!

 ## What the ruby linter checks